 If you have an Individual Education Plan this will be reviewed each term with you, your teacher and your Parents/Carers.
 You can discuss your progress at any time with your teacher.

-If you have a Statement of Educational Needs or an Educational Health Care Plan, this will be reviewed at least one a year with you, your Parents and any other person who works with you through the Person Centred Review process.
+If you have a Statement of Educational Needs or an Educational Health Care Plan, this will be reviewed each year with you, your Parents and any other person who works with you.